domonkoss/ceudsd/seminar/3-sql/README.md

-# Creating a new database
+# Creating and importing a new tables

-We will actually add a new set of tables form a World Bank database.
+We will add a new set of tables form a World Bank database.
 Normally this should be batch run of an .sql file.

 In our case this is the worldbank.sql added in this folder.